Headache and migraine care near alameda

 - Physical therapy for pain management, exercise education, and more.

 Working closely with a CBP practitioner is a great way to address headaches.
 They will help you get to the root cause of your issues and restore spine alignment as a top priority.
 This will restore nerve energy and allow any damaged tissues in the neck (muscles, nerves, discs, etc.) to heal.

 When the spine is out of alignment, it can feel like you’re stuck in a hamster wheel of pain, whether it’s a headache or some other ache.
 Good spine alignment allows the entire nervous system to work in sync.
 This means the affected sore tissues in the head and neck are getting proper signals that can allow healing and prevent future issues and exacerbation.

 At Symmetry Health Center, Dr. Cynthia Boyd and her team of chiropractic professionals are dedicated to addressing your headache concerns at the source.
 That way your relief is sustainable and you can live life potentially free of headaches (or at least with fewer of them!).
-Get in touch with our team in Oakland or Alameda, CA to see what options are available to you today.
+Get in touch with our team in Alameda, CA to see what options are available to you today.